taneishi/DeepLearningTutorials/README.rst

 Deep Learning Tutorials
 =======================

+## Note

+In the early days of deep learning, Theano played a major role in both practical and educational aspects.
+Although Theano is no longer under development, and the deep learning tutorials based on it have probably outlived their usefulness, I have made them available in the github repository for historical purposes.

+The only change here is that the formulas have been changed from images to javascript drawings.
+Theano's sample scripts included in the tutorial are a bit out of date, but can be easily reproduced using containers.

+Theano itself also has some useful parts for creating new frameworks, such as declarative iteration without explicit loops, generating source code for nvcc and gcc to accelerate with GPUs and other accelerators, and so on.
+As for me personally, I worked with Intel Japan to verify speedup by assigning parallel processing to multiple cores of a CPU.

+## Original README

 Deep Learning is a new area of Machine Learning research, which has been introduced with the objective of moving Machine Learning closer to one of its original goals: Artificial Intelligence.
 Deep Learning is about learning